sbmlteam/moccasin/README.md

 </dd>
 </dl>

-Please also indicate the specific version of MOCCASIN you use, to improve other people's ability to reproduce your results.
-You can use the Zenodo DOIs we provide for this purpose:
+Please also use the DOI to indicate the specific version you use, to improve other people's ability to reproduce your results:

 * MOCCASIN release 1.1.2 &rArr; [10.5281/zenodo.883135](https://doi.org/10.5281/zenodo.883135)